Although this section deals primarily with combat between armed and armoured

 Reinforcements

-Unexpected reinforcements arrive for 1 party.
+Unexpected reinforcements arrive for the bad guys.

 Retreat